edx/xserver/README.rst

 make a pull request from your fork.
 The first time you make a pull request, you may be asked to sign a Contributor Agreement.

-Please see ``CONTRIBUTING.rst`` for details.

 Reporting Security Issues
 -------------------------

 Please do not report security issues in public.
 Please email security@edx.org

-Please see http://code.edx.org/security/ for details.

 Mailing List and IRC Channel
 ----------------------------